rprithvi/Sample_Android_Project_Gradle_Build/Sample_Android_Sony_mobile_Project/ReadMe.txt

 #6: Many such similar projects with a root gradle files will make up the testing harness.
 #7: A perlfile will trigger the Gradle build and perform COverity Analysis and generate a log as part of the test harness.

-Instructions about installing gradle and building Android project can be be found here. https://spring.io/guides/gs/gradle-android/#scratch
+Additional instructions about installing gradle and building Android project can be found following the link below: https://spring.io/guides/gs/gradle-android/#scratch